jfrog/artifactory-user-plugins/metadata/expireFilesMetadata/README.md

 This plugin runs every time a download request is received.
 It will force a check for expiry when:

-- Artifact belongs to a remote repository
+- Artifact belongs to a remote repository and its package type is generic
 - Artifact local cache is older than the expire delay specified in the properties file
 - Artifact name statisfying the pattern given in the properties file